Skip to main content

 3. Under Connect Health Source, click Select Connector.

-4. In Connector settings, you can either choose an existing connector or click New Connector to create a new Connector.
+4. In Connector settings, you can choose an existing connector or click New Connector to create a new Connector.

 5. After selecting the connector, click Apply Selected.
 The Connector is added to the Health Source.

-7. Click Next.
-The Customize Health Source settings appear.
+1. Click Next.
+The Configuration settings appear.

-20. Click Submit.
+Finally, Click Submit.
 The Health Source is displayed in the Verify step.

 You can add one or more Health Sources for each APM or logging provider.